agombert/AdvancedNLPClasses/docs/chapter6/README.md

 1. Understand the motivations for Zero-Shot and Few-Shot Learning in NLP.
 2. Explore how BERT and Transformer-based models naturally support these paradigms.
 3. Apply different approaches to zero/few-shot classification, including **NLI**, **cloze prompting**, and **embedding similarity**.
-4. Learn to generate task-specific labeled data using **GPT-2 prompting**.
+4. Learn to generate task-specific labeled data using **GPT prompting**.
 5. Fine-tune Sentence Transformers with contrastive learning using **SetFit**.

 ---